dasloinc/Note-Taker/README.md

 https://github.com/dasloinc/note-taker

 ## Requirements:
 Node: Node.js will be need to run the application which is available to install from here.
-NPM will be required to all you to install the necessary packages to run the application.
+NPM will be required to install the necessary packages to run the application.

 ## NPM Packages:
 - File System